-This being said, good packing begins with a good plan, then good execution.
+This being said, good packing begins with a good plan.
 Here are my top tips for better packing, in chronological order.

 If you wear both colors, you’ll need shirts, pants, socks, shoes and belts to match both.
 Women will have a hard time going with one pair of shoes, but keeping this in mind will at least help reduce “shoe creep.”

-So, simplify everything by deciding whether this trip will be a brown trip or a black trip and then pack accordingly.
+So, simplify everything by deciding whether this trip will be a brown trip or a black trip, then pack accordingly.